 More importantly, however, this system gave me more visibility into where I was at any given time, and a bit more control.
 I knew when I could take my foot off the pedal and when to press harder and ask for more work.

-Create a Timekeeping System That Works for You
+Create Good Time-Keeping Habits and System That Works for You

 So my system was to jot down my time daily on a sticky note: (1) shorthand for the matter, (2) the task, (3) time start and (4) time end in one row.